CapgeminiNorway/AgileArchitect/manuscript/about/acknowledgements.md

 - Professional views
 - Years of experience

-No name mentioned - No names forgotten - Except from:
+No name mentioned - No names forgotten

 Conformance requirements to be part of this community: